perak/kitchen-site/files/getting_started.md

 Now look:

 - `dataview` component: `insert_route` property is set to `home.insert` (subpage containing the form).
-- `form` component: `submit_route` and `cancel_route` properties are set to `home` (parent page).
+- `form` component: `submit_route` and `cancel_route` properties are set to `home` (parent page containing dataview).

-Form has a defined query `customers_empty`: this is the insert form and we don't need any data from this query - `query` is used just to point the generator to which collection to use for the insert.
+Form is using query `customers_empty`: this is the insert form and we don't need any data from this query - `query` is used just to point the generator to which collection to use (and which fields) for the insert.

 You can see a **live example** <a href="http://generator-dataview.meteor.com" target="_blank">here</a>